-As a financial institution adopting the EPs, Fidelity Bank has agreed not to support projects where the borrower will not or is unable to comply with the environmental and social requirements arising from the application of the EPs.
-As part of our E&S assessment procedures, we classify projects in line with the IFC Performance Standards for project categorization as follows:
+As a financial institution adopting the EPs, Fidelity Bank undertakes not to support projects where the borrower will not or is unable to comply with the environmental and social requirements arising from the application of the EPs.
+As part of our E&S assessment procedures, we classify projects in line with the International Finance Corporation's Performance Standards for project categorization as follows:

-- Category A: Projects with potential significant adverse social or environmental impacts that are diverse, irreversible or unprecedented; - Category B: Projects with potential limited adverse social or environmental impacts that are few in number, generally site-specific, largely reversible and readily addressed through mitigation measures; and - Category C: Projects with minimal or no social or environmental impacts.
+Category A: Projects with potential significant adverse social or environmental impacts that are diverse, irreversible or unprecedented;

+- Category B: Projects with potential limited adverse social or environmental impacts that are few in number, generally site-specific, largely reversible and readily addressed through mitigation measures; and - Category C: Projects with minimal or no social or environmental impacts.
+In line with Equator Principle III disclosure requirements, we report that Fidelity Bank did not reach financial close in any Project Finance, Project Finance Related Advisory Services, Project Related Corporate Loans or Bridge Financing for the period, January 1 to December 31, 2017.